mmiscool/jside.cloud/README.md

 # jside.cloud
+Live version hosted at https://jsIDE.cloud/

-An experimental IDE for single page browser based applications inspired by workflows of old Visual Basic development environments
+An experimental IDE for single page browser based applications.
+All data is stored in JSON and parced by the small snipet of JS in the run.html file.

+Programs are encoded in to a string appened to the URL in a method inspired by this project. https://github.com/jstrieb/urlpages